 To simplify, typically your first calculus class has to do with rates of things (Differentiation) and area of things (Integration).
 What calculus adds to what you’ve been doing in Algebra and Geometry is that the concepts are extended to finding rates and areas of curvy things (lines and 3-D objects); it was first invented in the 1700’s (possibly earlier!) to be used in many concepts in Physics (not my favorite subject!)
 J

 Calculus usually starts out with the study of limits, which can be quite frightening and confusing.
-This is because we need limits to “understand” the foundation of Differential Calculus; we need to “appreciate” the math before we plug away at doing it much easier.
-Let’s plug through limits as well as we can!
+This is because we need limits to “understand” the foundation of Differential Calculus, since we need to see what happens when graphs get closer and closer together to something until they are basically touching.
+Also, we need to “appreciate” the math before we plug away at doing it much easier.

 Here are links to the Quick Study Guides I created for Calculus: